 - Provide an insight to our lives that we may have never noticed before.

 - If we write down all of our expenses for a long enough period, we will notice patterns in our behavior that we won’t notice unless we have a thorough accounting in front of us.

 What do I mean?
 For example, I noticed that I spend more money on things that make me comfortable like delivery food and nice bed sheets when I’m not feeling well.
 The delivery food may be excused but nice bed sheets?
 Even with expedited delivery the fastest Amazon can deliver to me is 1 week.
-I knew this intellectually but my brain just wanted me to buy that soft, 600-thread count bed sheet.
+I knew this intellectually but my brain just wanted me to buy that soft, 1000-thread count Egyptian cotton bed sheet.
 NOW.

 Another insight is that after a particularly good workout, I tend to pour money on workout gear.

 Yes, these are still all within my budget under categories of food, miscellaneous, and clothing, but I wouldn’t have been making these purchases in the first place if I was aware of these triggers.
 I could’ve saved money.

 I haven’t noticed this until I looked into my little notebook where I categorize my purchases and saw the spike during some dates.

 These are just some insights into our habits that can be gleaned from a written down and well-categorized expenses notebook.
 I’m sure I will uncover more as I continue to list down all of my expenses.